Explore

 Bullbuster review

-Posted : 11 months ago on 20 December 2023 05:16 (A review of Bullbuster)
+Posted : 11 months, 2 weeks ago on 20 December 2023 05:16 (A review of Bullbuster)

 Despite probably being one of the least hyped anime in history, I really wanted to watch Bullbuster as soon as I read its premise, because it was about mecha, and because it sounded really retro, immediately making me smile.
 Unfortunately, besides the meme initial reaction it caused because of the combination of its name and studio, the one behind Deca-Dence, and the second reason why I wanted to watch this, its reception was almost completely negative since the very first episode based on its elements alone, which is sad because it proves that shows like Patlabor or Dai-Guard would be very negatively received today on concept alone.